haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Audio.md

 Compile and run this example and you will see that nothing is played.
 The program finishes immediately.
 To continue playing at least once, introduce an artificial delay.
 However, not any kind of delay works.
-For instance, the following two programs will likely play the file:
+For instance, the following program will likely play the file:

 ``` haskell
 import           Control.Concurrent